 ‘This training was very clear on the legal principles.
-(Mark was) hugely knowledgeable yet easy to talk to.’
+(Our trainer was) hugely knowledgeable yet easy to talk to.’

 Senior Homelessness Prevention Officer, Guildford BC

 - The role of case law and case citation

 - Decisions that can be challenged by Judicial Review - analysis of recent case law